 Given the addition of an LTE modem, the watch case is noticeably larger but only by a millimeter in both diameter and thickness.
 In daily use, this is perfectly fine for my wrist, and the silicon strap keeps it snug even while out on runs.
 The circular OLED display retains the same size and resolution as the original model, so there's a bit more bezel, but it's hardly noticeable.
 For the most part, the display is plenty visible, even in direct sunlight.

 Part of my time with the watch was spent without being connected to a mobile network, utilizing just Bluetooth and Wi-Fi.
 Surprisingly, battery life wasn't terrible and actually managed to fare much better than my Gen 5, which usually had about 10% less power at any given time.
-This is with all the same services and connections turn on, although this could be attributed to the newer software on the original Gen 5 watch (more on this later).
+This is with all the same services and connections turn on.
 Daily use averaged around two days before the smart battery mode kicked into the Time-Only mode.
 As far as Wear OS goes, this is pretty much par-for-the-course.

 LTE makes a smartwatch worth having, even if it's Wear OS.

 But the biggest addition to the watch, of course, is the LTE connection.
 This is a first for Fossil after years of making some of the best Wear OS smartwatches and a very welcome addition at that.
 Using Verizon's Number Share service at a $10/month charge, the watch is able to take calls and texts without needing to remain in the vicinity of the host smartphone.
-Calls are a kind of hit-or-miss when not directly connected to a smartphone via Bluetooth, and the speaker sounds a bit tinny, but texts are pretty consistent thanks to Verizon's Message+ app and you can always pair Bluetooth headphones to the watch for a less-awkward calling experience.
-Honestly, being able to leave my smartphone behind is really the biggest use-case for not only the Fossil Gen 5 LTE but all smartwatches in general.
+Calls are a kind of hit-or-miss when not directly connected to a smartphone via Bluetooth, and the speaker sounds a bit tinny.
+Still, texts are pretty consistent thanks to Verizon's Message+ app, and you can always pair Bluetooth headphones to the watch for a less awkward calling experience.
+Honestly, leaving my smartphone behind is really the biggest use-case for not only the Fossil Gen 5 LTE but all smartwatches in general.

 While Wear OS isn't known for being the best for fitness enthusiasts, having LTE actually helps a bit on that front too.
 The watch's untethered GPS seems to do a much better job at tracking my runs.
-Not only can you go on a run and leave your phone at home without worrying about missing a beat, but I've also been able to stream music with the Pandora app while out and about.
-This makes such a huge difference since there's no longer an official music app from Google, and Spotify can't seem to figure out offline streaming its own Wear OS app.
-But having LTE isn't all sunshine and roses, and there are some downsides to its addition to Fossil's hardware.
+Fossil also recently added its Wellness app to the watch, which can automatically track certain metrics.
+And not only can you go on a run and leave your phone at home without worrying about missing a beat, but I've also been able to stream music with the Pandora or Spotify app while out and about.
+The new app experiences for Google Messages, YouTube Music, and others also make the experience a bit better on Wear OS 2.

 Fossil Gen 5 LTE: What I don't like